 My future budget has to change!

-While living on a tight budget today is something I have got quite used to, it’s knowing that things will change eventually that give me hope.
+While living on a tight budget today is something I have got quite used to, it’s knowing that things will change eventually that gives me hope.
 The cost of childcare goes down, our income can go up.
-Eventually the kids leave home and our food, water and other utilities will go down, leaving more money in our pockets to do things.
+Eventually, the kids leave home and our food, water and other utilities will go down, leaving more money in our pockets to do things.

 Is it possible to live on my retirement budget?